 Kristi Marcelle is Ciao Bambino’s resident expert on family cruising and has cruised on ships of all sizes with her kids since they were babies.
 After her first multigenerational cruise with 15 family members, she was sold on the ease of the experience and the flexibility and convenience of cruises with kids.
-And as the dedicated trip planner in her own family, Kristi appreciates the stress-free planning of a cruise and is now planning cruise vacation for Ciao Bambino’s travel agency clients.
+And as the dedicated trip planner in her own family, Kristi appreciates the stress-free planning of a cruise and is now planning cruise vacations for Ciao Bambino’s travel agency clients.
 Thanks, Kristi, for sharing your valuable insight below!

 There are an overwhelming number of cruises to choose from at any time of the year, and deciding on the type of cruise experience you want is key.
 Similar to a land vacation, cruise destinations and ship amenities vary greatly.
 There are cruises that focus on relaxation and beach, others that are all about adventure, and still others that visit the cultural hubs of Europe.
 It’s even possible to combine all of the above on a Mediterranean cruise.

 With babies and children under 6, larger ships provide a comprehensive program of activities and childcare (fee-based for babies on some ships) that the small ships do not offer.
 As a parent sailing with a toddler, I was grateful for the variety of supervised children’s programming available for my 4-year-old and ecstatic to have guilt-free, adult-only time with my husband.
 Cruise lines cater to all ages now, and structured programs for toddlers through teens are common on larger ships.
 The more specialized programming on small ships is ideal for school ages and up.